Title and statement of responsibility area

 When Lydia died in 1862, Benjamin remarried his housekeeper, Margaret Swinton.
 Benjamin and Margaret left Port Elgin, Ontario and settled in Dallas County, Missouri.
 Correspondence in the collection between Benjamin and his son Tobias recount Benjamin’s settler experiences in Dallas County, Missouri.

 The Schantz Russell Family Papers centre around Tobias Schantz, his wife Mary Schantz and their descendants, drawing together primary sources relating to several early white settler families of Waterloo County, primarily the Schantz, Moyer/Meyer and Bowman families, and material relating to descendants of the Moyer settlers of Lincoln County, Ontario.

 Scope and content

-One photograph of Ruth and Worth Schantz.
-Ruth is sitting and Worth is standing next to her with his head in her lap.
-Identification from recto.
+Photograph of Ruth and Worth Schantz.
+Ruth is seen seated, with right arm over chair arm, and Worth is standing with head in Ruth's lap.

 Photograph is scratched and discoloured.

 Donated by Harold and Lynne Russell in 2011.

 Script of material

 Availability of other formats

 Inscribed in pen, recto, bottom centre: Taken Aug.
 1904 / Ruth and Worth Schantz